zowe/docs-site/docs/user-guide/at-tls-configuration.md

 ### Inbound rules

-A generic inbound rule can be set for all core Zowe services:
+A generic inbound rule can be set for all Zowe services:

 ```bash
 TTLSRule ZoweServerRule